This is the sixth section of the Disaster Manual. This section is on employer and employee issues. This resource is meant for volunteer lawyers.

-- What unemployment benefits are available for persons whose employment is interrupted or lost due to a disaster (or whose family income is affected by a disaster)?
+- What unemployment benefits are available if my employment is interrupted or lost due to a disaster (or if my family income is affected by a disaster)?

 - Can my employer fire me because a natural disaster has occurred?

-- Is leave available if I become ill or a family member becomes ill as a result of the disaster or its aftermath?
+- Am I entitled to leave if a family member or I become ill as a result of the disaster or its aftermath?

 - How do I get my pay?

 6.3 Summary of the Law